 T: Kiosk Thursday is pretty much the theme, but we do have Little Debbie snack cakes and free apple cider.

 B: It has a little bit of a chaotic feel, and that’s part of the charm.
 It’s not a slick storefront situation.
 Even though it’s trusted vendors, when you see a kiosk, these people could pack up and leave overnight.
 So there’s this added danger, and I think that’s part of the fun.

 T: Right.
 It’s not a traditional shopping experience.
 You don’t know how to feel about a kiosk.
 Kiosks, they play by their own rules.

-Kiosk Thursday is December 1 from 11 a.m.-1 p.m. and 4-6 p.m. at Fresh Produce in Sioux Falls.
-The vendor deadline in November 15.
+Kiosk Thursday is December 1 from 11 a.m.-1 p.m. and 4-6 p.m. at Fresh Produce.
+The vendor deadline is November 15.
 For more info, visit facebook.com/ipsogallery or follow Fresh Produce on Twitter @pickfresh.